arolle/basex-docu/README.md

 Convert BaseX Wiki to DocBook and PDF
 =====================================

-Install the dependencies and adjust OS dependent vars in `xq/config.xqm`.
+Install the dependencies running  `./install.sh`.
+Adjust varables in `xq/config.xqm` if desired, e.g. change temp directory.

 Then run `./makedocu.sh` to convert BaseX documentation from web to DocBook and PDF.
-The conversion is done in 11 steps, as described in `meta/wiki2doc.pdf`.
+The conversion is done in 12 steps, as described in `meta/wiki2doc.pdf`.
 A wiki article named `Table of Contents` defines the ordering of the pages (see `xq/config.xqm`).

-To convert any Wiki adjust variables in `xq/config.xqm`.

 If the software was run once, another run will update files.
 That is, images are kept and content of wiki pages gets replaced from web.

 Files in Project
 ----------------

     basex-docu
     ├── .basex                              BaseX config
-    ├── README.md                           this file
-    ├── WEB-INF                             WebDAV service instructions
     ├── basex.svg                           BaseX Logo
-    ├── basex-wiki.log                      log file (ignored in git) ├── data                                database folder
-    ├── docbook-xsl-ns                      docbook stylesheets, see Dependencies
+    ├── basex-wiki.log                      log file (ignored in git) ├── data                                database folder (ignored in git) ├── docbook-xsl-ns-1.78.1               docbook stylesheets, see Dependencies
     ├── docbook.xsl                         includes styles, some customisations
+    ├── fop-1.1                             see dependencies
+    ├── herold                              see dependencies
+    ├── install.sh                          installs dependencies
     ├── makedocu.sh                         file to make the documentation ├── meta
     │   ├── master-docbook.xml.pdf          pdf sample
     │   ├── wiki2docbook.key                program workflow raw
     │   └── wiki2docbook.pdf                program workflow
+    ├── README.md                           this file
-    ├── repo                                used modules (only functx at present) └── xq
+    ├── repo                                used modules (only functx at present) ├── tmp                                 temp directory (ignored in git) └── xq
         ├── 0-get-pages-list.xq
         ├── 1-get-wiki-pages.xq
-        ├── 10-generate-all-in-one-docbook.xq
-        ├── 11-make-pdf.xq
         ├── 2-modify-page-content.xq
         ├── 3-extract-images.xq
         ├── 4-toc-to-docbook-master.xq